 Capitan, N.M., about 10:00 am

 -- Hollis O. Cummins said his mother noticed a shiny object streak through the sky.
-Later a neighbor, Erv Dill, said he saw a similar object going in the same direction (unspecified) at the same time, and believed it landed on Wilson Hill left of the "C" (possibly to the west or SW).
+Later a neighbor, Erv Dill, said he saw a similar object going in the same direction (unspecified) at the same time, and believed it landed on Wilson Hill left of the "C" (possibly to the South or SW).
 (Albuquerque Journal, 7/2)

 *Near Tulerosa (cited by one source as Oscuro), N.M., about 30 miles west or WSW of Capitan, unspecified time [Roswell related witness]

 -- According to newspaper accounts, while flying in a private plane at 8000 feet, Capt.
 J. Dyvad (probably actually L. Dyvad) of the Alamogordo Army Air Base reported seeing a "ball of fire with a blue fiery tail" disintegrate about 2000 feet beneath him.
 Earlier, Lt.
 Colonel Harold Turner, C/O at WSPG had reported that Dyvad had seen "an object falling from the skies near Tulerosa."
 Dyvad attributed the sighting to a meteorite, as did Turner.
-Turner also made the rather bizarre claims that the meteorites were "coming closer to the surface of the earth" making them "appear much larger" and they "might look like a shiny disc if caught at a certain angle in the sun's rays." .
+Turner also made the rather bizarre claims that the meteorites were "coming closer to the surface of the earth" making them "appear much larger" and they "might look like a shiny disc if caught at a certain angle in the sun's rays."
 (El Paso Herald-Post, 6/28; El Paso Times, 6/29, Hobbs N.M.
 Daily News-Sun, 6/28, Albuquerque Journal 6/29, Las Cruces Sun-News, 6/29) [Tulerosa is on a straight line between Capitan and Las Cruces.]
 (Click here for more on Capt.
 Dyvad, a possible Army counterintelligence agent, also working.with Project Mogul.)

-*St. Augusine Pass, N.M., unspecified time
+*St. Augustine Pass, N.M., unspecified time

 --Capt.
 E. B. Detchmendy of the Ordnance Dept. at White Sands, was said to have also seen "a ball of fire" while driving through St. Augustine Pass, east of Las Cruces and near WSPG, which he thought was a meteorite.
 (One source has the object traveling SW over WSPG and minutes after the Dodds sighting above.)
 Commanding Officer Turner at WSPG equated the Dodds and Detchmendy sightings and attributed them to yet another daytime meteorite.
 (El Paso Herald-Post, 6/28; El Paso Times, 6/29, Hobbs N.M.
 Daily News-Sun, 6/28, Albuquerque Journal, 6/29, Las Cruces Sun-News, 6/29; Berlitz & Moore, The Roswell Incident)